Vorbunker: Events

-Afterwards, Goebbels and his wife went up the stairs to ground level and through the Führerbunker's emergency exit to the bombed-out garden behind the Reich Chancellery.
+Afterwards, Goebbels and his wife went up the stairs to ground level and through the Führerbunker emergency exit to the bombed-out garden behind the Reich Chancellery.
 There are several different accounts on what followed.
 According to one account, Goebbels shot his wife and then himself.
 Another account was that they each bit on a cyanide ampule and were given a coup de grâce immediately afterwards by Goebbels' SS adjutant, Günther Schwägermann.
 Schwägermann testified in 1948 that the couple walked ahead of him up the stairs and out into the Chancellery garden.
 He waited in the stairwell and heard the "shots" sound.
 Schwägermann then walked up the remaining stairs and outside.
 There he saw the lifeless bodies of the couple.
 Following Joseph Goebbels prior order, Schwägermann told an SS soldier to make sure Goebbels was dead.
 The soldier fired into Goebbels body, which did not move.
 The bodies were then doused with petrol, but the remains were only partially burned and not buried.

 At 01:00 on 2 May, the Soviets picked up a radio message from the LVI Panzer Corps requesting a cease-fire and stating that emissaries would come under a white flag to Potsdamer bridge.
 Early in the morning of 2 May, the Soviets captured the Reich Chancellery.
 General of the Artillery Helmuth Weidling, the commander of the Berlin Defense Area, surrendered with his staff at 06:00.
 Down in the Führerbunker, Chief of the Army General Staff General Hans Krebs and Hitler's Chief Adjutant Generalleutnant Wilhelm Burgdorf committed suicide by gunshot to the head.
 Johannes Hentschel, the master electro-mechanic for the bunker complex, stayed after everyone else had either committed suicide or left, as the field hospital in the Reich Chancellery above needed power and water.
 He surrendered to the Red Army as they entered the bunker complex at 09:00 on 2 May.
 The bodies of Goebbels six children were discovered on 3 May.
 They were found in their beds in the Vorbunker; the clear mark of cyanide appeared on their faces.